 DSGVO - Between panic and reassurance

 Much has been written about the DSGVO and discussed.
 Much informative, but also contradictory.
-Some soothing voices like this video that I have from the Facebook stream of Anni Roolf but also a lot of alarmism - such as statements such as "Even the adoption of a business card could be a problem," which are of course exaggerated in this form.
+Some soothing voices like this video that I have from the Facebook stream of Anni Roolf have picked out, but also a lot of scaremongering - such as statements such as "Even accepting a business card could become a problem", which of course are exaggeratedly subtle in this form.

 And not a few consulting services and DSGVO last-minute all-round carefree anti-panic package have emerged around the DSGVO - how serious such short-term business ideas are actually in reality, everyone likes to judge for themselves.